 Portage Park Beach

-The site where boaters would portage from Lake Michigan to the bay of Sturgeon Bay before the digging of the Sturgeon Bay Ship Canal, this park has over 40 acres including woods and a sand swimming beach.
+Near the city of Sturgeon Bay, this is the site where boaters would portage from Lake Michigan to the bay of Sturgeon Bay before the digging of the Sturgeon Bay Ship Canal, this park has over 40 acres including woods and a sand swimming beach.

-Percy Johnson Memorial
+Percy Johnson Memorial County Park Beach

 This 5-acre park on Washington Island has a 500 foot sand beach, restrooms, and a picnic area with grills.
 A great place to watch sunrises, it also affords views of Hog Island.